satyam15mishra/Digital-Education-Pearl-Jam/README.md

 # Digital-Education-Pearl-Jam
 HackNITR

-Pearl Jam is a One Stop Digital Education Tool for Everyone developed by us during HackNITR
+Pearl Jam is a One Stop Digital Education Tool for Everyone developed during HackNITR
 --------------------------------------------------------------------------------------------------------------------------
 CHALLENGES ADDRESSED
 --------------------------------------------------------------------------------------------------------------------------